mastodon/mastodon/CONTRIBUTING.md

 - Unit and integration tests (rspec, jest)
 - Code style rules (rubocop, eslint)
 - Normalization of locale files (i18n-tasks)

+**Note**: You may need to log in and authorise the GitHub account your fork of this repository belongs to with CircleCI to enable some of the automated checks to run.

 ## Documentation